Sand island

-A sand island is an island that is mostly made of sand.
-The largest sand island in the world is K'gari, Australia.
-Other examples of large sand islands are Moreton, North Stradbroke and Bribie Islands which lie south of K'gari (Fraser Island) off the east coast of Brisbane, Australia.
+The largest sand island in the world is K'gari (also known by its former name Fraser Island), which lies to the east of Maryborough, on the Queensland coast in Australia.
+Other examples of large sand islands are Moreton, North Stradbroke and Bribie Islands which lie south of K'gari.
+Another notable sand island is Tigres Island (also called Baía dos Tigres) which is located in Angola.